stax76/MediaInfo.NET/README.md

 `MediaInfoNET <input file>`

-If you are a StaxRip user you can alternativly integrate StaxRip's MediaInfo frontend via:
+If you are a StaxRip user you can alternativly use StaxRip's MediaInfo frontend via:

 `StaxRip -mediainfo <input file>`